rdhat2/flask-monitoring_app-EKS/README.md

 ### **Step 2: Build the Docker image**
 ```
 docker build -t <image_name> .

+the RUN chown -R flask:flask /app will take some time to run.
 ```

 ### **Step 3: Run the Docker container**